zenOSmosis/js-shell/README.md

 docker-compose up
 ```

-However, currently, it is all configured for development, and there are currently no install scripts, so npm packages need to manually installed in the relevant directories (e.g. backend / frontend).
+However, currently, it is all configured for development, and there are no install scripts, so npm packages need to manually installed in the relevant directories (e.g. backend / frontend).

 ## Optional